How To Create Kitchen Zones For Better Flow In Your Kitchen

 Since they are mostly long and flat, then a shallow drawer near the stove or a utensil holder on the countertop would be the best options.

+And the same consideration needs to be taken for large items.
 Obviously, you cannot store your giant crockpot in a shallow drawer.
 So even if that would be the most convenient spot, you still have to consider the fact that it just won’t fit.